Back »

 Hidden Mother

 Hidden Mother is a contemporary music trio focused on scenic music.
 What distinguishes Hidden Mother from other groups in this genre is that they incorporate performance art within their shows.
-Music by pioneers of "théâtre musical", such as Georges Aperghis, contemporary composers like Hanna Hartman, Lisa Streich and Esaias Järnegard is mixed with performance art by artists like Marina Abramovic and Rebecca Horn.
-The group also makes unusual interpretations of works by for example Steve Reich.
-All these things combined make Hidden Mother's performances unique and surprising experiences.
+Music by composers like Hanna Hartman, Lisa Streich and Esaias Järnegard is mixed with performance art by artists like Marina Abramovic and Rebecca Horn.

 The members are all professional percussionists, but Hidden Mother is far from a traditional percussion ensemble.
 The instruments they use are often different sound objects and electronics.